If you've blocked our ad, please consider unblocking it.

 - 08: Missiles

-With debug mode enabled, you can save anywhere!
-From the pause screen, press Select.
-As long as you're not in the air, your game will be saved.
+- Press Select to save current progress without any indications.
+Just one condition: the character must not be in the air.
 This causes the save text to be loaded over the enemy graphics when you start again, which can be fixed by moving to another area.

 Two unused tiles exist in the ROM: a small alien statue (appears three times in the ROM) and an alternate save point sprite.